 What are the charges for a dispensation?

-An administration charge of £12 per vehicle per dispensation is to be made.
+A charge of £30 per vehicle per dispensation is to be made.
 There is no discount for multiple days, weeks or months or for periods of less than a day.

 How do I pay for it?

 For dispensations, in line with corporate policy, there is a requirement to pay in advance of the dispensation being approved.
 Payment can be made via cheque (made payable to Newcastle City Council) or by payment card - please ring Parking Services on 0191 277 2737 for more information.

 Information regarding how your personal data may be collected, processed, shared and retained following your application for a parking dispensation can be found here.